cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/custom_issue_manager.rst

-This guide will walk you through the process of creating creating your own :py:class:`IssueManager <cleanlab.datalab.issue_manager.issue_manager.IssueManager>` to extend the issue-checking capabilities of :py:class:`Datalab <cleanlab.datalab.datalab.Datalab>`.
+This guide walks through the process of creating creating your own :py:class:`IssueManager <cleanlab.datalab.issue_manager.issue_manager.IssueManager>` to detect a custom-defined type of issue alongside the pre-defined issue types in :py:class:`Datalab <cleanlab.datalab.datalab.Datalab>`.

 .. seealso::